Karma-Lies/reset/README.md

 # ✨ RESET ⚡️

 The online experience for the premiere Chicago event organization for underground talent, Reset Presents.
-This project focuses on rethinking how a minimal production company website can appear and behave.
+This project experiments with how a minimal production company website can accessibly appear and behave.
 It's built with [SvelteKit](https://github.com/sveltejs/kit) on the JAMstack and made to scale.

 ## ⚙️ Developing